alishinski/alexlishinski-website/content/authors/admin/_index.md

 title: Alex Lishinski
 ---

 My name is Alex Lishinski, I earned my Ph.D in Educational Psychology and Educational Technology from Michigan State University.
-I work as a Postdoctoral Researcher at the University of Tennessee - Knoxville with a focus on Computer Science Education.
+I work as a Research Assistant Professor at the University of Tennessee - Knoxville with a focus on Computer Science Education.
 My current focus is on motivational and affective factors that influence student outcomes in undergraduate introductory programming courses.
 I am also very interested in statistics and research methods generally, and statistical programming in R.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.